Oke Oka Jeevitham: Plot

 On 28 March 1998, scientists Paul and Michael carry out an experiment on their time machine, however, the machine fails and Michael dies in the process.

-In 2019, Adhi, Chaitu (Telugu)/Kathir (Tamil) and Seenu (Telugu)/Paandi (Tamil) are friends who are struggling in their lives.
-Adhi is an aspiring musician who is yet to get a break due to stage fear, Chaitu/Kathir is unable to find a suitable bride while Seenu/Paandi regrets not studying properly during his school days.
+In 2019, Adhi, Chaitanya "Chaitu" (Telugu)/Kathir (Tamil) and Seenu (Telugu)/Paandi (Tamil) are friends who are struggling in their lives.
+Adhi is an aspiring musician and Seenu/Paandi regrets not studying properly during his school days.

 One day, Paul calls Seenu/Paandi, who is a real estate agent, to find him in a house on the outskirts.
 Seenu/Paandi takes Adhi and Chaitu/Kathir along to show Paul the house.
 However, Adhi is surprised to see the boxes dated 28-03-1998 which was a day before his mother died.
 Paul overhears this and convinces Adhi that he can save his mother using the time machine, in return, Adhi must save Michael from death by stopping the experiment.
 Chaitu/Kathir and Seenu/Paandi tag along to change their own fate.
 They place the time machine in the abandoned house of Seenu's/Paandi's grandfather.
 Paul explains to them the rules of time travel.
 The date is set to 1 March 1998 and the three travel back in time.
 They see their younger selves in their school and disguise themselves to get close to them.
-Adhi befriends his mother and joins as the guitar teacher to his younger self, nicknamed Kutlu.
+Adhi befriends his mother and becomes the guitar teacher for his younger self, nicknamed Kutlu.
 Adhi tries to make sure that his mother is safe who is set to die in a car accident.
 Chaitu/Kathir becomes an auto driver to bring his younger self close to Sita who grows up to be a beautiful woman while Seenu/Paandi joins as a peon to personally oversee his younger self's education.